aswinnnn/pyscan/README.md

 ```

 by <i>"source"</i> I mean `requirements.txt`, `pyproject.toml` or your python files.
-Note: Your docker engine/daemon should be running as pyscan utilizes the `docker create` command.
+Note: Your docker engine/daemon should be running as pyscan utilizes the `docker create` command.  -->

 <br>

-Here's the order of precedence for a "source" file:
+Here's the order of precedence for a source/config file:

 + `requirements.txt`
 + `pyproject.toml`
-+ your python source code (`.py`) [highly discouraged]
++ your source code (`.py`)

-Pyscan will find dependency versions from `pip` if not provided within the source file.
-Even though, **Make sure you version-ize your requirements** and use proper [pep-508 syntax](https://peps.python.org/pep-0508/).
+Pyscan will use `pip` to find unknown versions, otherwise [pypi.org](https://pypi.org).
+Still, **Make sure you version-ize your requirements** and use proper [pep-508 syntax](https://peps.python.org/pep-0508/).

 ## Building

-pyscan requires a rust version of `< v1.70`, as it uses `once_cell` which is unstable on previous releases.
+pyscan requires a rust version of `< v1.70`, and might be unstable on previous releases.
-There's an overview of the codebase coming soon for people who wanna contribute.
-Appreciate all the help so far.
+There's an overview of the codebase at [architecture](./architecture/).
+Grateful for all the contributions so far!

-## 🦀 Note
+## 🦀 How it's done

 pyscan uses [OSV](https://osv.dev) as its database for now.
-There are plans to add a few more.
+There are plans to add a few more, given its feasible.

 pyscan doesn't make sure your code is safe from everything.
-Use all resources available to you like Dependabot, `pip-audit` or trivy.
+Use all resources available to you like Dependabot, `pip-audit`, trivy and the likes.

 ## 🐰 Todo

-As of June 27, 2023:
+As of June 29, 2023:

 - [ ] Gather time to work on it (incredible task as a high schooler)
 - [ ] Multi-threading
 - [ ] Better display, search, filter of vulns
 - [ ] Plethora of output options (stick to >> for now)
+- [x] Benchmarks
 - [x] Architecture write-up

 ## 🐹 Sponsor